nupurad/nupurad/README.md

 ---

 ## 🚀 About Me
 I am a Master’s student in Computer Science at the University of Southern California.
 I am passionate about AI, Data Science, and Full-Stack Development, with a strong focus on building intelligent systems that solve real-world problems.
-I enjoy working across the stack—from designing scalable backend systems to developing intuitive user interfaces—while continuously deepening my expertise in System Design, Cloud Computing (GCP), and advanced Machine Learning/Deep Learning.
+I enjoy working across the stack—from designing scalable backend systems to developing intuitive user interfaces—while continuously deepening my expertise in Generative AI, Cloud Computing (GCP), and advanced Machine Learning/Deep Learning.
 My long-term goal is to build impactful, scalable systems that empower users and make technology more accessible at scale.
 When I'm not coding, I love being behind a camera lens, capturing the beauties of the world through my perspective!

 ---